felipebravom/SemEval_2018_Task_1_Eval/README.md

 ## 1. Evaluation Script
-The evaluation script [evaluate.py](evaluate.py) calculates the following four measures between the gold standard scores and the given predictions.
+The evaluation script [evaluate.py](evaluate.py) calculates the performance metrics between the gold standard scores and the given predictions.
- 1. Pearson_0_1: corresponds to the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) caclualted between all the predicions and the gold instances.
- 2. Spearman_0_1: corresponds to the [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) caclualted between all the predicions and the gold instances.
- 3. Pearson_05_1: corresponds to the Pearson correlation between predictions and gold instances where the gold score is greater than or equal to 0.5.
- 4. Separman_05_1: corresponds to the Spearman correlation between predictions and gold instances where the gold score is greater than or equal to 0.5.

-The script can receive multiple pairs of prediction and gold standard files.
-In case of receiving more than one pair, it will compute the average Pearson and Spearman correlation.
-Note that the average Pearson_0_1 obtained for the four emotions (anger, fear, joy and sadness) is the bottom-line competition metric and that remainder metrics are only given as a reference.

 ### 1.1.
 Prerequisites